 I think this was taken about 1981.
 I can't remember why Don was kissing this fish.
 Maybe he was getting ready to release it.
 Maybe it was just a silly photo pose.
 But the photo makes me smile and reminds me of a few fishing memories in my past.

-Fish Memories: Using cane pole and bread to catch a flounder off the dock in Sarasota, FL...
+Fish Memories: At 11, using a cane pole and bread to catch a flounder off the dock in Sarasota, FL...
 In Missouri, my only time fishing for trout.
 I was yawning, before dawn, wearing waders and tangling my line with serious fishermen...
-Don, catching a small shark off the jetty in Galveston and needing some help from some old timer fishermen...
+Don, catching a shark off the jetty in Galveston and getting some help from some old timer fishermen...
 Don & I posing with the barracudas we caught on our honemoon...

 I love this purple door at our B & B in Marathon, Texas.
 The place was appropriately named, Eve's Garden.
 The guest rooms opened to the greenhouse/courtyard, but there were many doors and gates that I was not clear about.
 It was January and there was ice covering the ground and trees just outside.
 These flowers and bright colors made the world feel like spring!

 Mystery Doors I recall: In Italy as a child, I was intrigued by so many tiny doors, within large doors...
 We had a bookcase in our Oklahoma home, that was really a door leading to a small storage/hiding space....
 As a kid, I loved watching those mystery doors on "Let's Make a Deal"...
 My childhood playhouse (once a shed) had an extra door, too small for me to squeeze through.
 I'd never seen a pet door...

 Disguise Adventures: My friend Diane and I were 7 when we wore glasses, nose & mustache disguises and knocked on a neighbor's door.
 We claimed to be furnace repairmen...
 In the late '70's, my friend and I wore hideous, vintage cocktail dresses to distract the club bouncer, since we didn't have I.D.s...
 Claire and I wore roller skates and "roller derby" hard hats, then skated through the drive-thru at Jack-in-the- Box...
 Every day that I go out in a wig, I feel a bit like I'm in disguise!